saverymax/mvts_transformer/README.md

     --remove_var station_int \
     --val_ratio=0.1
 ```
 See the experiments/generated_experiments/finetune in this repository for all experiments as described in the thesis work associated with the forecasting aspect of this project at https://saverymax.github.io/multi-modal-pollution/, specifically the [evaluation scripts](https://github.com/saverymax/multi-modal-pollution/tree/main/src/evaluation).
-For example, if using the Brussels data you can specify forecasting --pollutant no2, pm10, or pm25
+For example, if using the Belgium data you can specify forecasting --pollutant no2, pm10, or pm25

-The data for Brussels air pollution can be in found https://github.com/saverymax/multi-modal-pollution/tree/main/data/mvts_train.
-The train and test sets can be placed in the directory you pass to --data_dir, such as brussels_data/.
+The data for Belgium air pollution can be in found https://github.com/saverymax/multi-modal-pollution/tree/main/data/mvts_train.
+The train and test sets can be placed in the directory you pass to --data_dir, such as belgium_data/.
 Anywhere is fine, as long as your model can access it during training.

 If using forecasting, Wandb can be used for logging experiments.
 However, you will need to change the username in main.py and set up the API credentials.
 Wandb was only used for forecasting, as it was not included in the original repository that this code was forked from.